5 Reasons Why Social Media Prep Must Be Part of the College Planning Process

 Reason #3: The Best Offense is a Good Defense

 Almost all colleges now have a prominent social media presence and encourage applicants to interact with them on sites such as Facebook, Twitter, Instagram, LinkedIn, and YouTube.
 Interacting with college officials, alumni and current students is a positive for applicants if, and only if, their social media is in proper order.
 Remember that whenever an applicant sends a message to a college official using a social network's native messaging system, that applicant is also necessarily transmitting a digital dossier containing all profile information specific to that social network.
 This includes all past posts, photos, friends and followers.
 As a result, colleges are routinely receiving full access to applicant digital DNA by way of these social interactions.
 By having their social media optimized for inspection, applicants can freely and safely interact with colleges using social media and may very well impress the right people as a result.

 Reason #4: Many Colleges Use Social Media to Proactively Recruit Students.

 This is all so much more than simply creating a LinkedIn account.
-Many college recruiters are searching for talent on LinkedIn, Facebook and Twitter as well.
+Many college recruiters are also searching for talent on Facebook and Twitterl.
 Therefore, this is also about learning how to leverage the capabilities of Facebook, Instagram and Twitter to their full potential by going beyond the basic post and like functions.
-This is about how a thoughtful, transparent, content rich and balanced social media presence across networks can help college applicants stand out in a crowded field.
+This is about how a thoughtful, transparent, content rich and balanced social media presence across networks can help college applicants set themselves apart from a crowded and talented field.
 The ultimate goal is to be found when a college taps into social media’s big data function by understanding your personal search metrics and the proper keywords needed to describe your unique set of skills, talents and qualities.